 - Alignment with Stockholders' Interests.
 Our compensation model should be designed to align the economic interests of our executives with those of our stockholders. - Pay for Performance.
-A pay for performance model that will deliver compensation significantly above industry median for exceptional performance both for performance-based incentive compensation and equity value is an effective way both to attract and retain highly qualified and motivated executives. - Total Rewards Program.
-The total compensation program must balance pay for performance elements with selected static non-performance based elements in order to create a total rewards program that is competitive. - Flexible Approach.
+Our compensation model should deliver compensation above industry median for exceptional performance and deliver compensation below the median for years in which the company does not perform.
+In 2011, a study performed by the organization and compensation committee's independent consultant showed that the target compensation for our Named Executive Officers, including our CEO, was at approximately the median of our peer group. - Total Rewards Program.
+The total compensation program must balance pay for performance elements with selected static non-performance based elements in order to create a total rewards program that is competitive and will help us attract and retain highly qualified and motivated executives. - Flexible Approach.
 The level of compensation provided to executives must take into account each executive's role, experience, tenure, performance and expected contribution to our future success. - Focus on Achievement of Identified Business Goals.
 The compensation program should be structured so that executives are appropriately incentivized to achieve our short- and long-term goals that are fundamental to driving value in our business.